 To protect the flowers from rotting, growers actually pull the flowers off 3-4 days after they bloom.
 The pulled off flowers (if not infected) are thrown around the plants as mulch.
 If they have been slightly rotted, they take it far away from the growing area.

 Sometimes, growers intentionally pick the flowers early to use them as garnish or for making salads.
-Dried dragon fruit flowers make good tea.
+Dried dragon fruit flowers also make good tea.
 To know if flowers are good to pick, check for this line.
 You can see clearly the green vs yellow parts.

 Then, you can pull it off: